semaphoreci/docs/secrets-yaml-reference_5b680e022c7d3a03f89d6261.md

 # Secrets YAML Reference

-This document is the reference for the YAML grammar used for creating `secrets` buckets for Semaphore 2.0 projects.
+This document is the reference for the YAML grammar used for creating secrets.

 A `secrets` bucket along with its contents is created under the current organization and is available in this organization only unless you add it to